TheOdinProject/curriculum/ruby/basic_ruby/iteration.md

 * How to you skip to the next iteration of a loop?
 * How would you start the loop over again?
 * What are the (basic) differences between situations when you would use `while` vs `times` vs `each`?
+* What does nesting loops mean and when would you use it?

 ### A Brief Summary
+A loop is just code that will run a number of times until some condition is met.
+A variable is typically used to keep track of which iteration you are on or to otherwise increment until the condition is reached.
+This is called the **index variable**.

 **`loop`** is the most basic way to loop in Ruby and it's not used all that much because the other ways to loop are much sexier.  `loop` takes a block of code, denoted by either `{ ... }` or `do ... end` (if it's over multiple lines).
 It will keep looping until you tell it to stop using a `break` statement:

     > loop { puts "this will not stop until you press CTRL+c" }